Skip to Main Content

 Teamwork: A systematic review cannot be done alone.
 Results must be screened and appraised by a minimum of two reviewers, ideally with a third available to settle any disagreements.

-Tools: Access to a citation management tool with sharing capabilities (i.e. EndNote).
+Tools: Access to a citation management tool with sharing capabilities (e.g. EndNote).

 What is the timeline for completing a Systematic Review?